-In the light of this assessment, one scenario was developed and evaluated, a 25% reduction of streamflow equally distributed over the Kura River Basin.
+In the light of this assessment one scenario was developed and evaluated, a 25% reduction of streamflow equally distributed over the Kura River Basin.

 Although a 25% reduction is the lowest impact according to (UNDP, 2011), the effect is huge and disproportional.
-It is obvious that any scenario with a higher reduction of streamflow would result in even worse conditions.